NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 1. The reviewer team name (and student names/email addresses)
 2. The reviewee team name (and sudent names/email addresses)
 3. The date and time that you met face-to-face

+Please only list potential issues in the document.
+Do not remark on things that look good or seem ok, since doing so makes the reviews harder to read.

 ### What To Check For